Bastly/OpenStackOnNuc/README.md

 # OpenStackOnNuc
 Configuration files for opendevstack on intel NUC

+Install x64 ubuntu server

+We need to add a user to install DevStack. (if you created a user during install you can skip this step and just give the user sudo privileges below)

+adduser stack

+apt-get install sudo -y || yum install -y sudo echo "stack ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers

+if echo does not work use tee to add stack to sudoers or use visudo logout and login with that user.

 # Get the stable Juno release of devstack

     git clone https://github.com/openstack-dev/devstack.git -b stable/juno

+# Get into de folder and install

+    ./stack.sh

 # Local.conf